WokLibCodeClub/.github/profile/README.md

 These are the github pages of the **Wokingham Library Code Club**, located in Wokingham, UK and supported by [Wokingham Borough Council](https://www.wokingham.gov.uk/libraries).

-The club is for children aged 9 to 12, and we run twice a month in Wokingham Library, on the first and fourth Saturday of each month, with a session for Scratch projects followed by a session for Python projects.
+The club is for children aged 9 to 12, and we run twice a month in Wokingham Library, on the first and fourth Saturday of each month, with a session for Scratch coding followed by a session for Python coding.

 These pages contain information for students about forthcoming sessions, detailed information for lots of the projects we have developed in the past, as well as background information.
 As is normal on github, the data on this site is divided into ***repositories***.
 One repository, called [OnlineCodeclub](https://github.com/WokLibCodeClub/OnlineCodeclub), gives information about all the projects we created while the code club was operating online during the coronavirus restrictions.
 For each of the online sessions we created a summary video, and the links to all these videos can be found in the OnlineCodeClub repository.